Janarthanan1304/Janarthanan1304/README.md

 ## 🧑‍💻 About Me

 Hello!
-I'm Janarthanan S, a driven and curious Computer Science student from India.
+I'm Janarthanan S, a driven and curious Computer Science student.
 I'm passionate about turning ideas into reality through code and eager to apply my skills in real-world scenarios.
 I'm continuously learning and keeping up with the fast-evolving tech landscape.

 ---